noelmcloughlin/salt-desktop-overlay-demo/README.md

 # Use salt-desktop

-The overlay script copied your states/pillars here:
+Explanation: The overlay script copied your states/pillars to special location:
 ```
     vi ./scripts/installer.sh